Judith A. Salerno, MDPresident Emeritus and Senior Scholar, New York Academy of Medicine

-Judith A. Salerno, MD, is president of the New York Academy of Medicine.
-A physician executive and one of the nation’s pre-eminent leaders in health and healthcare, she most recently served as president and CEO of Susan G. Komen ™, the world’s largest breast cancer organization, with more than $2.9 billion invested in research, community health and advocacy since 1982.
-During her tenure from 2013 to 2016, she oversaw global operations, guided the development of a new strategic direction and rebranding for the organization, and directed the launch of an innovative $27 million, 10-city health equity initiative.
+Dr. Salerno is a physician executive and one of the nation’s pre-eminent leaders in health and health care.
+Prior to coming to NYAM, she served as President and Chief Executive Officer of Susan G. Komen ™, the world’s largest breast cancer organization, with over $2.9 billion invested in research, community health and advocacy.
+During her tenure from 2013 to 2016, she oversaw global operations, guided the development of a new strategic direction and re-branding for the organization, and directed the launch of an innovative $27 million, 10-city health equity initiative.

 She joined Komen from the Institute of Medicine (IOM), now the National Academy of Medicine, where she was the Leonard D. Schaeffer Executive Officer, serving as executive director and chief operating officer.
 In that role, she was responsible for directing the IOM’s research and policy programs and guiding the Institute’s operations on a daily basis.
 While at IOM, she led its partnership with HBO to create an Emmy-nominated documentary series in 2013 on America’s obesity epidemic, The Weight of the Nation, and co-authored a companion book that examined the crisis and proposed solutions.
 She also oversaw over 150 consensus study reports and IOM’s policy forums, a consortium of government, industry, academic, consumer, and other representatives that identifies and examines emerging high-priority policy issues.